sodmaq/Natours/readme.md

-# Express App Boilerplate
+# Tour Booking Express App
 ## Overview

-Express App Boilerplate is a template for building robust web applications using Node.js and Express.js.
-It comes pre-configured with essential middleware for security, logging, rate limiting, data sanitization, and more.
+Tour Booking Express App is a robust web application built with Node.js and Express.js for booking tours.
+It provides APIs for managing users, tours, reviews, and bookings, and also includes views for rendering dynamic web pages.

 ## Features